gjanders/SplunkVersionControl/README.md

 - git_name - optional, if provided runs git config user.name to override the name used on this particular repository for git commits
 - git_email - optional, if provided runs git config user.email to override the email used on this particular repository for git commits
 "More settings"
+- git_branch - optional, sets the git branch to use, defaults to master
+- git_proxy - optional, if supplied provides a proxy setting to use to access the git repository (https proxy).
+Use https://user:password:passwordinpasswordsconf@10.10.1.0:3128 and the application will obtain the password for the entry 'passwordinpasswordsconf'.
+If password: is not used the password is used as per a normal proxy setting, for example https://user:password@10.10.1.0:3128
+- file_per_ko - optional, do you want one file per knowledge object?
+Or a combined file?
+Defaults to false (i.e. 1 large file for global dashboards in an app).
+Note that if you change this setting you will need to re-create or wipe the repository as the files are stored differently...Note this setting should match in both backup and restore modular inputs for a particular repo

+"More settings"
 - interval - how often the backup should run, if not set the backup will only run on restart of the Splunk instance or when you save this configuration...

 ### Splunk Version Control Restore